 You’ll need to make two of these

-The drawer slides on the X and Y axis are the 18″ and are set flush with the long and bottom edge.
-Do this first so you can get them set parallel to each other, Much easier before you attach the other parts.
-Attach the 6″ x 6″ Part I to the drawer slides.
+The drawer slides on the Y and Z axis are the 18″ and are set flush along and bottom edge.
+Do this first so you can get them set parallel to each other, much easier before you attach the other parts.
+Attach the 6″ x 6” Part I to the drawer slides.

-Now attach Part H the gusset as shown in the diagrams below to Part D in the center and flush the the bottom, then attach Part G, the wider edge (8″) is attached to the upright Part D see diagrams below.
+Now attach Part H the gusset as shown in the diagrams below to Part D in the centre and flush the bottom, then attach Part G, the wider edge (8″) is attached to the upright Part D see diagrams below.

 The threaded rod needs to attach to Part I so you’ll need something with a M10 thread.
 I’ve used T nuts and some aluminium blocks.
 I had the blocks kicking around so I drilled and tapped them with a M10 thread.
 You can see my configuration on this page http://www.rckeith.co.uk/cnc-hot-wire-foam-cutter/ I used the T-Nuts on the Z and A axis.

-I initially used rubber hose and clamps to attach the steppers to the threaded rod and these worked OK for a while bit I found that sometimes the X and Y axis would drop off due to its pulling against gravity as well, the Z and A were OK.
-So I decided to purchase some couplers which fitted the steppers and the M10 threaded rods perfectly.
-These have some flex in as well which will allows for small misalignment, no issues since I swapped to these.
+I initially used rubber hose and clamps to attach the steppers to the threaded rod and these worked OK for a while bit I found that sometimes the Y and Z axis would drop off due to its pulling against gravity, the X and A were OK.
+So, I decided to purchase some couplers which fitted the steppers and the M10 threaded rods perfectly.
+These have some flex in as well which will allow for small misalignment, no issues since I swapped to these.

 This needs to done the same way as joining Part I to the smaller slides.
 Just make sure it all runs very smooth again.
 To allow me to get the thread rod aligned correctly going into the upright tower I made the hole in Part H larger than required and then attached a T-nut to a small block of wood which then attached to part H. This allows for some adjustment if the rod feels to bind up.
 See mi picture on the main page.